Last Updated on August 28, 2023 by Allison Lancaster

 - Pour pot pie filling into baked pie crust and smooth.

-- In small bowl mix mashed potatoes with half and half and spread over the casserole evenly.
+- In a small bowl mix mashed potatoes with half and half and spread over the casserole evenly.

-- Place pie in oven and bake.
+- Place pie in the oven and bake.
 Top with french fried onions and cook additional 5 minutes to crisp up.

 - Allow the whole thing to rest for 5 minutes before serving.

 - Cover with plastic wrap and store in the refrigerator for up to 3 days.
 If you do not have much left, remove it and store it in an airtight container to reheat for lunch the next day!

 Serve individual portions with cranberry sauce, reheated leftover vegetables, or other holiday leftovers.

 Store this easy leftover turkey pot pie in the pie dish, wrapped tightly with plastic wrap, in the fridge for 3-4 days or in the freezer for up to 2-3 months.
 Thaw frozen turkey pot pie in the fridge overnight and reheat in the oven or microwave.

 Can I make chicken pot pie instead?

 Yes!
 This recipe could easily be converted into a chicken pot pie using rotisserie chicken, and chicken gravy in place of the turkey.
 Or why not change out the stuffing crust for a flaky pie crust and create a traditional chicken pot pie.